 On day 3 I hiked Little Adam's Peak.
 It is a smaller 1 hour hike and you have a nice view of Adam's Peak.
 Don't let the name and short length fool you-- there are some steep climbs and narrow paths.
 As a reward at the end you can treat yourself to some fresh coconut water.

-I then walked to Parrot Rock, a huge rock formation in the ocean that you can access from the beach via a sketchy man made wooden stairway.
-Afterwards I walked around some more and got a Tuk Tuk to grab some drinks at Secret Beach.
-Well it's not much of a secret anymore huh?
+I then walked to #ParrotRock.
+It is a huge rock formation in the ocean that you can access from the beach.
+You just have to climb this sketchy man-made stair case made of rocks and wood.
+Afterwards I walked around and grabbed some drinks at Secret Beach.
+Which I guess in not much of a secret anymore...

 Back at my hotel I had a little photoshoot and then tried surfing for the first time!
 I honestly did not stand on the board longer than 3 seconds but I gave it my all.
+The waves were not too big but plentiful.
 If you watched the video earlier you can see my tiny body getting flipped over by the waves many times.

-On my last day before parting ways with this beautiful island I had to play in the sun for a bit so I grabbed a yummy breakfast at Shady Lane and headed to the beach.
-There I came across a tree swing that looked terrifying, but I had to give it a try!
+On my last day, I grabbed a yummy breakfast at Shady Lane.
+They had awesome #acaibowls and avocado toast.
+Then we headed to the beach where we came across this really fun tree swing.
+It looked terrifying but I had to give it a try!